-- Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching - > Advise on the graduated approach to providing SEN support

-- > Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - > Be the point of contact for external agencies, especially the local authority (LA) and its support services - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - > Ensure the school keeps the records of all pupils with SEN up to date
+- > Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents/carers, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - > Be the point of contact for external agencies, especially the local authority (LA) and its support services. - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - > Ensure the school keeps the records of all pupils with SEND up to date.

-4.2 The Role of the Horizon Trust Board and Local Governing Board
+4.2 The Role of the Trust Board and Local Governing Body

-The SEN governor will:
+The SEND governor will:

-- > Help to raise awareness of SEN issues at governing board meetings - Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this - Work with the headteacher and SENCO to determine the strategic development of the SEN policy and provision in the school - > Horizon Trustees have a duty imposed by law to ensure that special provision is made.
-The implementation of special provision has been delegated to the Local Governing Board of each school.
+- > Help to raise awareness of SEND issues at governing body meetings. - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing body on this. - Work with the headteacher and SENCO to determine the strategic development of the SEND policy and provision in the school. - Trustees have a duty imposed by law to ensure that special provision is made.
+The implementation of special provision has been delegated to the Local Governing Body of each school.
 A named local governor for SEND has been appointed who carries out monitoring of SEND in accordance with the Local Governor Monitoring role.
 The Local Governing Body will report annually on the success of the school's SEND policy.
 The Local Governing Body ensures that resources are allocated to support appropriate provision for all pupils requiring it and in meeting the objectives set out in this policy.
 The Trust Board will report annually on SEND across the Trust.